ObiyaDev/obiya-examples/README.md

 [View Example →](examples/Spamurai-pr-agent)

-### Motia Docker Integration
+### Obiya Docker Integration

-A comprehensive example demonstrating how to containerize and deploy Motia applications with Docker.
+A comprehensive example demonstrating how to containerize and deploy Obiya applications with Docker.

 **Key Features:**
 - Docker containerization